Talking with kids about COVID-19

 Sara Totten, the district’s director of student services, highlighted a few tips.
 The first is to be calm and reassuring.
 Be a good listener is another, and avoid placing blame with regard to where the virus originated.

 Furthermore, Totten said to monitor kids’ time spent watching TV and surfing social media, while sticking to routines.
-Totten said the following links went out to families in the district and offer helpful information: https://docs.google.com/document/d/1RunNktibpDsHKEZCEUFRk6eIEmW_7BycQBnRI6ayvnw/edit?usp=sharing and https://drive.google.com/file/d/1dTIbXdvaTwloNFXTkuvj_vXX6dbIomZl/view
+Totten said links went out to families in the district that offer helpful information.

 Stephanie Glad, school counselor at Yahara Elementary School in DeForest, said that with elementary school-age kids, adults shouldn’t overshare or introduce new things children aren’t aware of already.
 Focusing on hygiene and the good things people are doing are better subjects of conversations.
 Also, Glad agrees that just listening to kids’ questions is good practice.
 You want to validate their feelings.